1 Pedro 1:1

 to obtain an inheritance which is imperishable and undefiled and will not fade away, reserved in heaven for you,

-(a) An inheritance that is imperishable refers to eternal life.
+(uma) An inheritance that is imperishable refers to eternal life.
 In one sense, eternal life is something we enjoy now through our union with Christ (John 17:3).
-But an imperishable inheritance refers to the resurrection life we will receive when Christ returns (see next verse).
+But an unfading e imperishable inheritance that is reserved in heaven refers to the glorious resurrection body we will receive when Christ returns (see next verse).

 (b) Reserved in heaven.
 Your resurrection life is kept safe for you in heaven, where sin and disease cannot touch it.
 Aware that his earthly life would soon be taken from him (2 Pet.
 1:14), Peter was looking forward to a resurrection body that no one can harm.

-(a) Protected.
-The original word (phroureo) means garrisoned or guarded.
+(uma) Protected.
+A palavra original (phroureo) means garrisoned or guarded.
 The Lord is your Guardian and Keeper who protects you with his mighty power (1 Pet.
 2:25).
 Nothing in life or death can separate you from his love (Rom.
-8:38¬–39).
+8:38–39).

-(b) Faith.
+(c) Faith.
 All of God’s blessings, including his protection, come to us freely by grace and are received by faith.
 You are not protected because you diligently pray prayers or psalms of protection.
 Nor are you protected because you confess and keep short accounts with the Lord.
 You are protected by the mighty power of God.
-Your part is to rest in his grace, knowing that the One who watches over you will neither slumber nor sleep (Ps.
+Your part is to trust in him and rest in his grace, knowing that he who watches over you will neither slumber nor sleep (Ps.
 121:4)

-(c) Salvation to be revealed.
-In Christ, you are born again and 100 percent saved.
-But we are looking forward to the redemption of our bodies (Rom.
+(d) Salvation to be revealed.
+In Christ, we are born again and 100 percent saved.
+Yet we are still looking forward to the redemption of our bodies (Rom.
 8:23).
 Our present bodies age and decay, but one day we will be clothed in glory.
 When Jesus returns, we will be changed and that which is mortal shall be clothed in immortality.
 The perishable will put on the imperishable and death will be swallowed up in victory (1 Cor.
 15:53–54).

-(d) Revealed.
-The original word (apokalupto) means uncover and disclose.
-Who we are has not been fully revealed.
+(e) Revelado.
+A palavra original (apokalupto) means uncover and disclose.
+Who we are has not been fully disclosed.
 But when Jesus returns, the real, glorious, imperishable you will be revealed (Col. 3:4, 1 Pet.
 5:1).